amitxv/PC-Tuning/docs/post-install.md

 - Configure the following by typing ``sysdm.cpl`` in ``Win+R``:

-    - ``Advanced -> Performance -> Settings`` - configure ``Adjust for best performance`` and preferably disable the paging file for all drives to avoid unnecessary I/O unless you run out of RAM
+    - ``Advanced -> Performance -> Settings`` - configure ``Adjust for best performance``.
+If you have enough RAM for your applications, consider disabling the paging file for all drives to avoid unnecessary I/O

     - ``System Protection`` - disable and delete system restore points.
 It has been proven to be very unreliable for our use case